 Barrett Business Services, Inc. ("Barrett," the "Company," "our" or "we"), was incorporated in the state of Maryland in 1965.
-We offer a comprehensive range of human resource management services to assist small and medium-sized businesses in managing the increasing costs and complexities of a broad array of employment-related issues.
+We are a leading provider of business management solutions, combining human resource outsourcing and professional management consulting to create a unique operational platform that differentiates us from our competitors.
+The Company's integrated platform is built upon expertise in payroll processing, employee benefits, workers' compensation coverage, risk management and workplace safety programs, and human resource administration.
+BBSI's partnerships help businesses of all sizes improve the efficiency of their operations.
 Our principal services, Professional Employer Organization ("PEO") and staffing, assist our clients in leveraging their investment in human capital.
 We believe that the combination of these two principal services enables us to provide our clients with a unique blend of services not offered by our competition.
-Our platform of outsourced human resource management services is built upon our expertise in payroll processing, employee benefits and administration, workers' compensation coverage, effective risk management and workplace safety programs and human resource administration.